-Membership of Design Panels: RIBA Awards South and Southeast Regions 2013 and 2015.
+Member of Design Panels: RIBA Awards South and South East Regions 2013 and 2015

 Ian McKay has over twenty years experience as a practicing architect and is founding director of BBM Sustainable Design.
 Much of Ian’s early practice experience was gained working on social housing projects and participated in the practice’s involvement in the hugely influential Greewnich Millennium Village.
 Later Ian fronted BBM’s work with housing specialist HTA on their collaboration for new build housing at Norfolk Park in Sheffield.
 Ian was also the director in charge of the experimental Eco-House demonstration project for the eco-town of Bordon for East Hampshire District Council/Radian Housing and new housing for Firle Estate.
 More recently Ian has explored collaborations with Lancing based prefabrication specialist Spaceform on a number of housing related projects for Brighton and Hove City Council.